Biden speaks to Erdogan as Armenian genocide question looms

 Turkey’s foreign minister Mevlut Cavusoglu had warned the Biden administration earlier this week that recognition would “harm” U.S.-Turkey ties.

-White House press secretary Jen Psaki on Friday declined to comment on Biden’s deliberations on the issue.
+White House press secretary Jen Psaki declined to comment Friday on Biden’s deliberations on the issue.